ssec/sift/doc/source/configuration-area_definitions.rst

 Configuring Area Definitions
 ----------------------------

-MTG-SIFT allows only map projections which are provided by configuration via Satpy.
+SIFT allows only map projections which are provided by configuration via Satpy.
 All or some of them must be "activated" for use by configuring ``area_definitions`` as follows::